gitlaura/ruby_mastermind/readme.md

 I created this program to mimic the game.
 Either the user or the computer creates a secret Mastermind code and then the user or the computer tries to guess the correct code within 10 turns.

 ## <a name="Instructions"></a>How to Play
-Fork this repository and clone your repo to your computer.
+Clone your repo to your computer.
 Then enter this in your terminal

 ```$ ruby start.rb```